jmyers7/book/chapters/08-more-prob.md

 \end{align*}
 ```

-Our second application of the bivariate LoTUS is to tie up a loose end from {numref}`linear-of-exp` and prove the full-strength version of "linearity of expectation."
+Our second application of the bivariate LotUS is to tie up a loose end from {numref}`linear-of-exp` and prove the full-strength version of "linearity of expectation."

 ```{prf:theorem} Linearity of Expectations
 :label: linear-exp-thm